Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was Richmond County Constructors LLC at its Waynesboro facility, reporting 1,302 affected workers.
+The most significant filing came from Richmond County Constructors at its Waynesboro facility, reporting 1,302 affected workers.
 Merritt Hospitality, LLC (The Whitley Hotel) followed with 184 workers.

 Trend & Outlook